quantirax-lab/quantirax-whitepapers/whitepapers/2025-industry/cof-vision-and-scope/cof-industry-adoption.md

-*Figure 1: End-to-end architectural blueprint of the Cognitive Oversight Framework—from On-Edge Semantic Telemetric Agents (edge semantics and context binding), through the Concord Reservoir (structured operational memory) and the AI-driven Oversight Engine (evidence-driven reasoning), to the AI-driven Temporal Spillway (stitched timelines), the Cognitive Gate (governed exposure), and the Observatory Deck (role-aligned presentation).*
+*Figure 1: End-to-end architectural blueprint of the Cognitive Oversight Framework—decentralized semantic perception converging into the Concord Reservoir, processed by the Core Cognitive Engine and Temporal Spillway Engine, exposed through the Cognitive Gate, and presented via the Observatory Deck.*

 ---